hmedlyn21/Data-Science-Professional-Practice-/README.md

 ![image alt](https://github.com/hmedlyn21/Data-Science-Professional-Practice-/blob/main/feature%20importance.png?raw=true)

+# Considerations

+Ethical considerations included using the dataset responsibly and being transparent about anomaly retention, and modelling decisions.
+Potential anomalies were kept where they reflected genuine luxury vehicle prices, helping avoid bias from removing valid market data.
+It was also important to recognise that bias in the dataset could affect prediction fairness, so results should support rather than replace human judgement.

 # References

 Microsoft.
 (2024). *Microsoft Excel Documentation*.
 Available at: Microsoft Excel Documentation

+UK Government (2018) *Data Protection Act 2018*.
+London: The Stationery Office.

 Great Britain. *UK General Data Protection Regulation*.
 Available at: https://www.legislation.gov.uk/eur/2016/679/contents (Accessed: 11 May 2026).